here-xyz-codelabs/here-xyz-codelabs.github.io/tutorial-3-advanced.md

         type: GeoJSON
 ```

-Let's draw the solar data by adding a new layer to `scene.yaml`:
+Now that we've loaded those data sources, we need to instruct Tangram to draw some of them on the map.
+Let's draw the solar data by adding a new "layer" to `scene.yaml`:

 ```
 layers: